 She embraces a beaming Yoshida.
-It is not a David Viscot-style, touchy-feely '90s hug, but a sincere appreciation.
+It is not a David Viscot-style, touchy-feely '90s hug, but a sincere expression of appreciation.

-Yoshida, 25, coordinated the recent release of "Multimedia Workshop," a program that allows kids--and adults, for that matter--to create presentations incorporating photographs, drawings, text and even video.
+Yoshida, a 25-year-old who majored in fashion merchandising in college, coordinated the recent release of "Multimedia Workshop," a program that allows kids--and adults, for that matter--to create presentations incorporating photographs, drawings, text and even video.

 "She got that program through testing and out the door," Davidson says with pride.

 "We like to have people here who are not savvy computer users to work on our manuals and programs," she adds, "because those of us who use them all the time might be jaded.
 Someone outside of the business would be more reflective of the average consumer."

 Yoshida leaves the sparsely furnished office done in variations of gray and Davidson returns to the table.

 "I used to always think of education as something you did with kids," Davidson says.
 "Now I realize you learn all your life.
 I get a lot of satisfaction out of watching people grow.

 "I think I enjoy building the people as much as I do doing the products."